mainkoon81/ooo-Minkun-Model-Collection-II/README.md

 ## Now we just found the first Jansen's bound as a finger.
 How many more fingers to go?

 ------------------------------------------------------------------------------------------------------------------------
-## EX> Variational Autoencoder and Generative model:
+# Variational Autoencoder and Generative model:
 How can we perform efficient inference and learning in directed probabilistic models, in the presence of **continuous latent variables** with **intractable posterior distributions**, and **large datasets**?

 In contrast to the plain autoencoders, it has `sampling inside` and has `variational approximations`.